 vi) One person may operate the landing vessel when the vessel is positioned without the use of power.
-A separate person shall pilot the vessel when power is required to maneuver into and/or hold the landing position;
+A separate person shall pilot the vessel when power is required to maneuver into and/or hold the landing position; and

-vii) The vessel shall be equipped as required by the US Coast Guard.
+vii) The vessel shall be equipped as required by the U.S. Coast Guard.

 B) If the landing area is part of a constructed swimming pool complex, other pool, or is specially constructed for bungee jumping, the following shall apply: